fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/09_aggregates.md

 </p>
 </details>

-In short, we can see encoded strings like `"A::A()\n"` and lots of instructions related to initialization if I/O stream - text output is OS-dependent so there are lots of instructions.
+In short, we can see encoded strings like `"A::A()\n"` and lots of instructions related to initialization of I/O stream - text output requires some effort so there are lots of instructions.

 If we remove all `std::cout` lines, `<iostream>` header, leave only empty constructors + destructors and apply all relevant optimizations we get this: